Finding an herbal remedy for my son’s cough has been one of the more challenging events we’ve endured.

 Homeopathy is wonderful for kids.
 Please read my article:

-- Everything you need to know about homeopathy HERE.
+- Everything you need to know about homeopathy is HERE.

 When a cough is dry with throat pain, you’ll want soothing herbs like licorice, slippery elm, and marshmallow root.

-- Your toddler can suck on slippery elm throat lozenges found here.
+- Your toddler can suck on slippery elm throat lozenges.

-- I’d also give an immune tincture like herb pharm to boost their immunity found here.
+- I’d also give an immune tincture like herb pharm to boost their immunity.

-When there is mucous, you’ll want herbs that act like an expectorant, look for products with elecampane, hyssop, mullein, thyme, yerba santa, and ginger for warming.
+When it is mucous, you’ll want herbs that act as an expectorant, look for products with elecampane, hyssop, mullein, thyme, yerba santa, and ginger for warming.

 Home remedies for infants

-Using botanicals with infants requires more caution.
+- Using botanicals with infants requires more caution.
 The tincture doses are much less due to their body weight.
-Please see your free cheat sheet.
+Please see the dosing above.